Electroencephalography: Wave patterns

 "Ultra-slow" or "near-DC" activity is recorded using DC amplifiers in some research contexts.
 It is not typically recorded in a clinical context because the signal at these frequencies is susceptible to a number of artifacts.

 Some features of the EEG are transient rather than rhythmic.
 Spikes and sharp waves may represent seizure activity or interictal activity in individuals with epilepsy or a predisposition toward epilepsy.
 Other transient features are normal: vertex waves and sleep spindles are seen in normal sleep.

-Note that there are types of activity that are statistically uncommon, but not associated with dysfunction or disease.
+There are types of activity that are statistically uncommon, but not associated with dysfunction or disease.
 These are often referred to as "normal variants".
 The mu rhythm is an example of a normal variant.